Reactions to the 2019–2020 Hong Kong protests: Government

-Before the protest, Carrie Lam has insisted that the bill was "beneficial", as it can "protect Hong Kong's public safety, and fulfil Hong Kong's international duty", after Hong Kong people, Taiwan and several foreign envoys voiced concerns about the bill.
+After some in Hong Kong, Taiwan and several foreign envoys voiced concerns about the bill and before the protests, Carrie Lam had insisted that the bill would be "beneficial", as it could "protect Hong Kong's public safety, and fulfil Hong Kong's international duty".
 Lam accused pan-democrats in the Legislative Council of "talking trash" in their opposition.
-Secretary John Lee had said the legal sector did not really understand the bill and some had not read the bill before protesting.
+Secretary John Lee had said the legal sector did not really understand the bill, and some had not read the bill before protesting.
 Chief Secretary for Administration Matthew Cheung said that the turnout rate in the April protest is not a key determining factor for the government to consider and added that fixing the loopholes in the existing extradition law was necessary.

-The government maintained its hardline approach after the 9 June protest which attracted 1 million people, Carrie Lam continued to push for the bill's second reading on 12 June despite huge opposition and continued to defend the bill, saying that the government was "duty-bound" to do so.
-Following the 12 June conflict, both Police Commissioner Stephen Lo and Lam characterised the conflict as a "riot", which angered protesters and demanded the government to retract the term.
+The government maintained its hardline approach after the 9 June protest which attracted one million people.
+Carrie Lam continued to push for the bill's second reading on 12 June despite huge opposition and continued to defend the bill, saying that the government was "duty-bound" to do so.
+Following the 12 June conflict, both Police Commissioner Stephen Lo and Lam characterised the conflict as a "riot", which angered protesters, who then demanded the government retract the term.
 The police later backed down on the claim, saying that among the protesters, only five of them rioted.
-The CHRF disagreed and maintained the position that none of them rioted, and the demand urging the government to retract the riot categorisation has since been included in the protesters' list of demands.
+The CHRF disagreed and maintained the position that none of them rioted.
+The demand urging the government to retract the riot categorisation has since been included in the protesters' list of demands.

-On 15 June, Lam suspended the bill, but insisted that the rationale for the amendment was sound and that she would do more explanation work.
-She refused to apologise or resign for forcing the bill through the Legislative Council which led to the subsequent violent conflicts and created rifts among Hong Kong people.
-However, following the huge protest on the next day, she "sincerely" apologised to the public but maintained that she would not resign or withdraw the bill as she wished to continue leading the government.
-The former president of the Legislative Council, Andrew Wong Wang-fat criticised her use of the term "suspension" as the term does not exist in LegCo's Rules of Procedure.
+On 15 June, Lam suspended the bill, but insisted that the rationale for the amendment was sound and that she would do more work in explaining the bill.
+She refused to apologise or resign for forcing the bill through the Legislative Council, which led to subsequent violent conflicts and created rifts among Hong Kong people.
+However, following the huge protest on the next day, she "sincerely" apologised to the public, but maintained that she would not resign or withdraw the bill, as she wished to continue leading the government.
+The former president of the Legislative Council, Andrew Wong Wang-fat, criticised her use of the term "suspension", as the term does not exist in LegCo's Rules of Procedure.